Calendis/Magician/README.md

 Magician currently offers limited user interactivity, defineable through IMaps.

 ## Usage/Examples
-Currently, Magician is best used by writing code in spell/Spell.cs.
+Currently, Magician has basic functionality, but is not ready for general use.
+It is best used by writing code in spell/Spell.cs.
 It consists of the Preloop, which runs once and the Loop, which runs every frame.
 The following examples are written in the Preloop.

 ```c#
 // Create an equilateral triangle with radius 60 in the upper-right quadrant